 A hit and run raid on Sydney from his former home of Foxton in New Zealand in 1998 proved the forerunner to Kiwi horseman Chris Waller making a fulltime move to Australia.

-Chris only brought one horse to Sydney for his first Sydney attack – Party Belle – and they went home a winner.
-Following that Chris made more frequent hit and run trips to Sydney where he stayed at Rosehill before eventually making the move permanent.
+He brought one horse to Sydney for his first hit and run attack – Party Belle – and they went home a winner.
+Following that Chris made more frequent trips to Sydney where he stayed at Rosehill before eventually making the move permanent.

-Having started with a small team of four horses when granted stables at Rosehill, Chris now has 100 thoroughbreds in full work and the team is of the highest quality.
+Having started with a small team of four horses when granted stables at Rosehill, Chris now has 120 thoroughbreds in full work with the team constantly looking to lift the calibre of horse in the stable.

 In the autumn of 2008 Waller prepared his first Group 1 winner when Triple Honour rocketed to victory in the Doncaster Handicap.
 That breakthrough win followed a nose second to star galloper Weekend Hussler in the Randwick Guineas.